Options:

 To extract a multi-part cabinet consisting of several files, only the

-first cabinet file needs to be given as an argument to CABEXTRACT as it
+first cabinet file needs to be given as an argument to CABEXT as it

 will automatically look for the remaining files.
-To prevent CABEXTRACT
+To prevent CABEXT

 from extracting cabinet files you did not specify, use the -s option.